python-ffmpegio/python-ffmpegio/README.rst

 .. note::

-  Since v0.3.0, `ffmpegio` Python distribution package has been split into `ffmpegio-core` and `ffmpegio` to allow Numpy-independent installation.
+  As of v0.11.0, :code:`ffmpegio` and :code:`ffmpegio-core` Python distribution packages have been (re)merged
+  as well as the other official plugins (:code:`ffmpegio-plugin-mpl`, :code:`ffmpegio-plugin-downloader`, and :code:`ffmpegio-plugin-static-ffmpeg`). :code:`ffmpegio-core` will display a to-be-deprecated message when imported

 Install the full `ffmpegio` package via ``pip``: